AljoschaMeyer/bamboo/README.md

 ## Concepts and Properties

-Each append-only _log_ is identified by a public key of a cryptographic signature scheme.
+Each append-only _log_ is identified by a public key of a cryptographic signature scheme, and a 64 bit integer (one keypair can thus be used to maintain up to 2^64 logs).
 Conceptually, an _entry_ in the log is a tuple of:

 -   the _author_ of the entry, a public key of the digital signature scheme that is used for the log
+- the _log id_, a 64 bit integer
 -   the _sequence number_ of the entry (i.e. the offset in the log)
 -   the _backlink_, a cryptographically secure hash of the previous entry in the log
 -   the _lipmaalink_, a cryptographically secure hash of some older entry in the log, chosen such that there are short paths between any pair of entries